 - Climate change is one more challenge to reducing poverty, hunger, disease and environmental degradation. - With increasing extremes in rainfall patterns and rising temperatures, it is even more important to manage wetlands in a sustainable way instead of the uncontrolled exploitation of their water resources.
 Protecting and restoring wetlands is one of the solutions to adapt to climate change in Africa. - Providing access to commercial fuel and efficient stoves would have highly positive impacts on human development.
 In developing countries, efficient cooking stoves that use clean biomass fuels are an important option. - It is time to rethinking the best coping strategy to minimize the impact of climate change in Africa. - Need for more research to assess the level of degradation on land and water resources, and device mitigation measures and adaptation strategies.
-And improve the understanding of the impacts of climate change and to make informed decisions on practical adaptation actions and measures. - Use of space technology is inevitable in Research & Development efforts to mitigate the impact of climate change.
+And improve the understanding of the impacts of climate change and to make informed decisions on practical adaptation actions and measures. - The use of space technology is inevitable and of great significance in Research & Development efforts to device adaptation strategies and to mitigate the impact of climate change.